andreasbm/boomerang/README.md

 ```

-This works,but it would quickly get very repetitious to type if many of your views need to dispatch this action.
-Also, all of your views would need to know the specific action which is not optimal.
-In flux we are recommended to use an abstraction, called action creators, which just abstracts the above into a function.
+This works, but it would quickly get very repetitious to type if many of your views need to dispatch the same actions.
+Also, all of your views would need to know the specific actions which is not optimal.
+In flux we are recommended to use an abstraction, called action creators, which abstracts the above into functions.

 Action creators should extend the `ActionCreator` class for easier dispatching of events.
 Here's an example of the above turned into an action creator.